Understanding Mustang Exhaust Systems

-Other than the exception listed above, you can mix-and-match parts.
+Other than the exception listed above, you can mix-and-match parts on your Mustang.
 When it comes down to it, however, it’s better to be safe than sorry.
 Stick with the same brand for all of your exhaust parts.
 If you buy BBK headers, then get a BBK midpipe and catback.
 By doing this, you can be 100% certain that all of your parts will fit together perfectly.

 Most states will require catalytic converters, so you should always check your states regulations before purchasing a new exhaust kit for your Mustang.
 Just because an exhaust kit is listed as “street legal” it doesn’t necessarily mean that it is emissions legal for your state.

 Do I Need MIL Eliminators?

 MIL (Malfunction Indication Light) eliminators are used when an off-road mid-pipe (no catalytic convertors) is installed.
 Your car’s computer is programmed to work with cats on the car.
 When you remove them, the check engine light will come on because of the readings that the car’s computer is receiving from the rear oxygen sensors.
 The MIL’s essentially trick the car’s computer into thinking that the cats are on the car and that the oxygen sensors are performing properly.
 MIL eliminators will not bypass a malfunctioning oxygen sensor.
 They will only shut off the “check engine” light when installed on properly functioning O2 sensors.